ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

 Creepers will also be turned into rotspawn, becoming Rotbombers that leave a wake of rotdust when they explode, creating some Rotnates that continue to wreak havok on the Undergarden.

 #### *The Cycle*
-In this modpack, the whole idea of the Undergarden being a more neutral and respiteful will be turned on its head.
+In this modpack, the whole idea of the Undergarden being a more neutral and respiteful dimension will be turned on its head.
 Via the use of Serene Seasons and Enhanced Celestials, I will make the Undergarden go through a cycle similarly to how regular seasons work.

 But unlike seasons (other than temperature change and growing seasons) it will do a number of other things.
 It will also have a name change.
 List of changes for each season below (waxing means early, waning means late):
 - Spring: